Vixen VMC 95L Review

 The VMC has moving mirror focus, same as most SCTs and Maks.
 Enough focus travel is provided to allow virtually any eyepiece or camera to come to focus in either position.
 Whatís more, the focuser is fast, accurate and super-smooth with an oversize-knob for gloved-hand convenience.

 Like many small Chinese scopes these days (the VMC is made in China), the little Vixen has a fixed (obviously Vixen-type) dovetail without tube rings, but you can attach it in two positions, 90į apart to allow the VMC to be mounted sideways on a Vixen Porta mount.

 The VMC 95L was very stable and vibration-free on my Vixen GP mount with the smallest (~1.5 Kg) counterweight; the whole assembly was easily carried as a unit.

-So the VMC 95L is obviously highly portable and easy to mount.
+The VMC 95L is obviously highly portable, but easy and flexible to mount too.

 The VMC shows a tiny bit of CA Ė at a level similar to a short focal-length triplet APO - but this is not an issue.
 It is interesting because it makes the point that catadioptrics are not inherently completely CA-free in the way pure reflecting designs (Newtonians and Cassegrains) are.

 One advantage of a long focal length is you only need basic eyepiece designs Ė I used Tele Vue Plossls almost exclusively for this test.